mafaldacf/go-ride/README.md

 # Go Ride

-Just a simple project implemented with Go and gRPC
+A simple project implemented in Go and using gRPC

 ## Requirements